September 2025

 20% Traffic Reduction: ScotGov research shows how

-30.1.25 update.
-In a scathing report, Audit Scotland confirms that, 5 years after its commitment to cut car-km 20% by 2030, the Scottish Government “still does not have a clear plan.”
-Yet the research in the article below is not covered, and even Audit Scotland’s “Key messages” don’t explicitly mention the road user charging […]
+30.1.25 update: In a scathing report, Audit Scotland confirms that, 5 years after its commitment to cut car-km 20% by 2030, the Scottish Government “still does not have a clear plan.”
+Yet the research in the article below is not covered, and even Audit Scotland’s “Key messages” don’t explicitly mention the road user […]